michaelBielang/universityProject-Angular_Electron_HALT/readme.md

 ## Project description
 A Tool to simplify the college LDAP search.

 Users should not need to know long and complicated LDAP commands.
 This tool therefore will enable them to only type in e. g. a firstname, lastname, or the college email address or a combination of them to perform the actual lookup.
 This includes additional search limitations for study subject, faculty, gender, or degree (Bachelor or Master) as well as limitation onto a specific college or university.
 With given input, the tool will then automatically look for fitting identities in the Active Directories of a preset list of colleges and universities.
-If at first a connection is not possible or no search result was found, it will try to establish a vpn connection to said list of colleges and universities.
+If at first a connection is not possible or no search result was found, it will try to establish a vpn connections to said list of colleges and universities.

 ## Requirements